Platform Cooperatives: What are they and who is a good fit?

 • Social DAOs

-While there are differences between these two models, there may be a way that both models can learn from one another and merge the DOA concept with the cooperative model as is being done with the following organizations:
+While there are differences between these two models, there may be a way that both models can learn from one another and merge the DAO concept with the cooperative model, as is being done with the following organizations:

 • ETHDenver: a member-owned Community Innovation Festival